jrobind/thefrontendcoach.com/src/posts/how-to-read-code.md

 You can go ahead and step through the code, executing each line.
 Once the developer tools are paused in debugger mode you’ll also be able to see some really useful things about the code you’re inspecting such as checking where a function you’ve invoked sits within the call stack and also the value of local and global variables defined in the scope panel on the right.

-Now you’ve effectively isolated and ran part of the code, I'd encourage you to repeat this process for other methods and functions in the source code.
+Now you’ve effectively isolated and ran part of the code, I'd encourage you to repeat this process for other methods and functions within `index.ts`.
 I’d also encourage you to dive a little deeper and to try and break the code in some way.
-For instance, try modifying the markup, or you can even go as far as altering the JavaScript source code.
+For instance, try modifying the HTML, or you can even go as far as altering the JavaScript source code.
 By breaking the code this will give you further insight into how it works and functions.

 ### 6. Make comments as you go